Ziqing19/LabelPixivBookmarks/README.md

   - By default, the script will categorize those NSFW works into the R-18 tag
   - If you don't want the tag, set it as *No* before starting

+- Whether NSFW works will be labeled as #R-18?
+  - By default, the script will not categorize those SFW works into the SFW tag
+  - If you need to label the tag, set it as *Yes* before starting

+- Whether AI-generated works will be labeled as AI
+  - By default, the script will not label AI-generated works
+  - Set the config as *Yes* to distinguish them

 ## Remove All Tags from Selected Works

 - The script can help you remove all tags from selected artworks easily